open-sauced/intro/docs/CONTRIBUTING.md

 Follow these steps to add new chapters to the sidebar:

-1. Navigate to `_sidebar.md` in the course folder.
+1. Open the `_sidebar.md` file in the course directory.
 2. **Add the new chapter link**.

    - Insert your new chapter in the list.
 If you're unsure where best to put it, you can comment on the issue and tag the `@open-sauced/docs` maintainers to ask for help.